ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-7-2.md

-Chapter 7: Measuring Progress and Adjusting Course: Tips for Establishing Metrics and Tracking Progress Towards Performance Goals
+Tips for Establishing Metrics and Tracking Progress Towards Performance Goals
 =================================================================================================================================

 Measuring progress and adjusting course is essential to achieving consistent improvement.
 In this chapter, we will discuss tips for establishing metrics and tracking progress towards performance goals.